-Definition of vertical agreement

-Article 101(1) refers to agreements between undertakings, decisions by associations of undertakings and concerted practices.
-It makes no distinction as to whether these undertakings operate at the same level or at different levels of the production or distribution chain.
-Article 101(1) thus applies to both horizontal agreements and concerted practices, as well as vertical agreements and concerted practices.33
+levels of the production or distribution chain.
+Article 101(1) of the Treaty thus applies to both horizontal and vertical agreements48.

-Regulation No 19/65/EEC of 2 March 1965 of the Council on application of Article 85(3) of the Treaty to certain categories of agreements and concerted practices,34 as amended by Council Regulation (EC) No 1215/1999 of 10 June 199935 (hereinafter “Empowerment Regulation”), empowers the Commission, in accordance with Article 101(3), to block exempt by regulation vertical agreements and concerted practices.

-In accordance with Articles 1 and 3 Empowerment Regulation, Article 1(1)(a) VBER defines a vertical agreement as “an agreement or concerted practice entered into between two or more undertakings each of which operates, for the purposes of the agreement or the concerted practice, at a different level of the production or distribution chain, and relating to the conditions under which the parties may purchase, sell or resell certain goods or services”.36 This definition reflects at least three main requirements, which are addressed in turn below.
+Pursuant to the power conferred on the Commission by Article 1 of Regulation No. 19/65/EEC to declare by regulation that Article 101(1) of the Treaty shall not apply to certain categories of agreements between undertakings, Article 1(1), point (a) of Regulation (EU) X defines a vertical agreement as ‘an agreement or concerted practice entered into between two or more undertakings, each of which operates, for the purposes of the agreement or the concerted practice, at a different level of the production or distribution chain, and relating to the conditions under which the parties may purchase, sell or resell certain goods or services’49.

-Unilateral conduct falls outside the scope of the VBER
+Unilateral conduct falls outside the scope of Regulation (EU) X

-The VBER applies to vertical agreements and concerted practices.
-It does not apply to unilateral conduct by undertakings.
-Such unilateral conduct can fall within the scope of Article 102 of the Treaty on the Functioning of the European Union (hereinafter “Article 102”) which prohibits the abuse of a dominant position.37 For there to be an agreement within the meaning of Article 101, it is sufficient that the parties have expressed their joint intention to conduct themselves on the market in a specific way (so-called concurrence of wills).
-The form in which that intention is expressed is irrelevant as long as it constitutes a faithful expression of the parties’ intention.
+Regulation (EU) X does not apply to unilateral conduct by undertakings.
+Unilateral conduct can, however, fall within the scope of Article 102 of the Treaty, which prohibits the abuse of a dominant position50.

+Regulation (EU) X applies to vertical agreements.
+For there to be an agreement within the meaning of Article 101 of the Treaty, it is sufficient that the parties have expressed their joint intention to conduct themselves on the market in a specific way (a so-called concurrence of wills).
+The form in which that intention is expressed is irrelevant, as long as it constitutes a faithful expression of the parties’ intention51.

-If there is no explicit agreement expressing the parties’ concurrence of wills, the Commission has to prove for the purpose of applying Article 101 that the unilateral policy of one party receives the acquiescence of the other party.
-For vertical agreements, there are two ways in which acquiescence with a specific unilateral policy can be established.
+If there is no explicit agreement expressing the parties’ concurrence of wills, a party or authority that alleges an infringement of Article 101 of the Treaty must prove that the unilateral policy of one party receives the acquiescence of the other party.
+As regards vertical agreements, acquiescence to a specific unilateral policy may be either explicit or tacit:

-Firstly, explicit acquiescence can be deduced from the powers conferred upon the parties in a general agreement drawn up in advance.
-If the clauses of such a general agreement provide for or authorise a party to adopt subsequently a specific unilateral policy that is binding on the other party, the acquiescence to that policy by the other party can be established on that basis.38
+explicit acquiescence can be deduced from the powers conferred upon the parties in a general agreement drawn up in advance.
+If the terms of that agreement provide for or authorise one party to subsequently adopt a specific unilateral policy that is binding on the other party, the acquiescence to that policy by the other party can be established on that basis52.